We are located in Vaughan, Ontario. Our office welcomes visitors. However, we also offer legal services remotely across Ontario.

 - Incorporating a business shall abide by all the legal requirements pursuant to the Ontario Business Corporation Act (OBCA) or the Canada Business Corporation Act (CBCA) in its implementing rules.

-- Corporations are owned by their shareholders, but it is the directors that run it.
+- Corporations are owned by their shareholders, but it is the directors who run it.

 Types of Corporations